Project Area and its Threats

-Through an innovative Public-Private Partnership between the Peruvian State through the National Service of Protected Areas-SERNANP, the Centro de Investigación y Manejo de Áreas Naturales–CIMA Cordillera Azul, and the Althelia Climate Fund, the Cordillera Azul National Park REDD+ Project is preserving more than 1.3 million hectares of pristine montane rainforest within the Cordillera Azul National Park, and supporting the sustainable land use of its rich buffer zone large of 2.5 million hectares.
-The Park, which is among one of the largest protected areas in Peru, is bigger than the US state of Connecticut and is home to around 6,000 plant species, more than 80 large and medium size mammal, around 180 species of fishes, and over 600 species of birds.
-On large mammals, 11 are listed on CITES-I, including spectacled bears, giant otters, jaguars, cougar, bush dogs and giant armadillos; as well as 9 bird species, including harpy eagle, curassow and several macaws.
+The Althelia Climate Fund (ACF) has invested €8.33 million over 6 years to enable the protection of 1.6 million hectares of threatened forest in the Cordillera Azul landscape.
+This innovative Public-Private Partnership between the Peruvian State through the National Service of Protected Areas-SERNANP, the Centro de Investigación y Manejo de Áreas Naturales–CIMA Cordillera Azul, and the Althelia Climate Fund, the Cordillera Azul National Park REDD+ Project focuses on preserving hectares of pristine montane rainforest within the Cordillera Azul National Park whilst supporting the sustainable land use of its rich buffer zone area of 3.7 million hectares.
+The Park, which is among one of the largest protected areas in Peru, and bigger than the US state of Connecticut, is home to around 6,000 plant species, more than 80 large and medium-sized mammals, around 180 species of fishes, and over 600 species of birds.
+11 of these large mammals are listed on CITES-I, including spectacled bears, giant otters, jaguars, cougar, bush dogs, and giant armadillos; as well as 9 bird species, including the harpy eagle, curassow and several macaws.